 This is where we come in.
 We promise that if you follow our steps you won’t be among the 20% whose applications are rejected before they even make it to review, and we’ll assure you that you will have a well-structured and competitive application.

-QB3 offers three SBIR workshops a year geared towards the NIH submission deadlines of April 5, August 5, and December 5.
-See below for details, or contact Adriana Tajonar.
+QB3 offers three SBIR workshops a year geared towards the three NIH submission deadlines, plus a number of two-session bootcamps on the specifics of NSF SBIRs.
+See below for details, or contact Kaspar Mossman.

-This six-session workshop will take you through all the steps necessary to successfully file a well-written SBIR/STTR grant application for the August 5 NIH SBIR deadline.
+This five-session workshop will take you through all the steps necessary to successfully file a well-written SBIR/STTR grant application for the April 5 NIH SBIR deadline.
 This course will focus on crafting a well-structured research plan, getting persuasive letters of support, crafting an efficient budget, and helping you anticipate reviewers’ comments.
 We will help you speed through the application instructions, saving you hours of time.
 The course culminates in a submission clinic that will ensure your application is correctly filed.
-Additionally, enrollment in this class also includes a separate session to address specifics of NSF applications as well as contract applications.

 One or more team members from the company should be prepared to attend every session.
 Remember to bring your laptop; these will be working sessions.